-Online "cloud" based accounting packages is however fast becoming the norm, and you will not incur any upfront costs - simply pay a monthly fee for its use.
-These may have integrated payroll too if you have employees in your business.
+Online "cloud" based accounting packages are fast becoming the norm, and you will not incur any upfront costs, instead paying a monthly fee for its use.
+These may have integrated payroll too, if you have employees in your business.

 If you are already using desktop-based accounting software, it is often possible to migrate to a cloud-based system at no cost.